 Metro Transit on-board passenger surveys have been conducted every five years or so.
-MPO staff led the most recent on-board survey completed in 2015, which was used to calibrate the mode choice/transit components of the regional travel model, and provide information for transit service planning and to assist Metro with its Title VI compliance activities.
-A new on-board survey is underway and will be completed in 2024.
+MPO staff led the onboard survey completed in 2015, which was used to calibrate the mode choice/transit components of the regional travel model and provide information for transit service planning and to assist Metro with its Title VI compliance activities.
+MPO staff led another on-board survey in 2024.

 The Coordinated Public Transit-Human Services Transportation Plan for Dane County identifies transportation needs for the elderly, persons with disabilities, and low-income persons and makes recommendations for service improvements and coordination of the different services.
-The MPO-working closely with Metro and Dane County Human Services (DCHS) staff-prepares comprehensive plan updates, most recently in in 2019.
+The MPO-working closely with Metro and Dane County

+Human Services (DCHS) staff-prepares comprehensive plan updates, most recently in 2024.
 MPO staff has periodically provided assistance to DCHS staff with service planning efforts and assisted DCHS staff in selecting transportation providers for competitively bid group elderly and disabled transportation services.
-In 2013-'14, MPO staff worked with Metro staff to prepare and then update the Program Management and Recipient Coordination Plan (PMRCP) to identify the policies and procedures for administering the Section 5310 program in the Madison Urbanized Area.
-The MPO shares responsibilities with Metro for the program, with the MPO preparing the PMRCP and selecting projects and Metro serving as the designated recipient of funding and administering the program.
-The plan was revised in 2019 to update the project scoring criteria used by the MPO to select projects and in 2020 in response to comments from FTA regarding federal requirements.

-At the onset of the Coronavirus pandemic, MPO staff played an important role as a clearinghouse of best practices for driver and passenger safety as well as transportation program status updates.
-Public Health Madison & Dane County, senior living centers and residential care facilities, and other service providers relied on MPO staff for vital information and transportation provider contacts.